 Yeasty bodies love to munch on a spoonful of sugar while producing microscopic bubbles that make your bread dough rise.

-When the original recipe calls for a teaspoon or less of sugar and a small amount of water to use in pre-activating the active-dry yeast, I leave them both out because I use instant yeast instead.
+When the original recipe calls for a teaspoon or less sugar and a small amount of water to use in pre-activating the active-dry yeast, I leave them both out because I use instant yeast instead.

 Step 8.
 Fats